dashkevych/welcomewp/readme.txt

 == Description ==

-WelcomeWP is a WordPress plugin, designed to show a welcome message on a WordPress website.
+WelcomeWP helps to display a welcome message on a website.

-The plugin uses a native WordPress API to provide an intuitive and a secure experience of creating a short message in a foreground of the website content, while keeping the website readable.
+The plugin uses native WordPress API to provide intuitive and secure experience of creating a website welcome message in a foreground, while keeping the website itself readable.

-Use a welcome message to elevate your customer support, marketing, sales, etc.
+Use a welcome message to communicate with a website audience without being intrusive and to elevate customer support, marketing, sales, etc.

 == Installation ==